deejay-hub/kafka-sfdc-topic-publisher/README.md

 ## License
 See [LICENSE](LICENSE).

-This is not an official Salesforce product
+This is not an official Salesforce product.